Most often occurs in the third and fourth decades of life 3.

-- catamenial pneumothorax: endometrial tissue in periphery
+- catamenial pneumothorax: when endometrial tissue in the lung periphery

-- catamenial haemothorax: endometrial tissue in periphery
+- catamenial haemothorax: when endometrial tissue the in periphery

 - lung nodule

 Endometriosis is the presence of functioning endometrial tissue in extrauterine locations.
 It is most often confined to the pelvis; however extrapelvic sites like umbilicus, scar sites in abdomen, breasts, extremities and thorax may also be involved.
-In thorax the sites to be involved are pleura, parenchyma,airways and the diaphragm 1.
+In thorax the sites to be involved are pleura, parenchyma, airways and the diaphragm 1.